JohnEarnest/Decker/docs/format.md

 - `size`: an array of 2 integers providing the width and height of instances of the Prototype, respectively, in pixels.
 - `description`: a string giving a human-readable description of the purpose of the Prototype.
+- `version`: a number used to distinguish subsequent revisions of a Prototype.
+The default is `0`.
 - `image`: an _Image Record_ used as the background of instances of the Prototype.
 - `script`: a number or string corresponding to a `{script:ID}` chunk, analogous to the script of a card from the perspective of contained widgets.
 - `template`: a string containing a Lil script that will be used as the default script for newly-created instances of this Prototype.